arianghaedi/PPG-ArSPA/README.md

 6. Once you’ve updated those few lines, you can run: python main.py.
 And the rest of the processing (preprocessing, peak detection, pulse onset, plotting) will work automatically.

-## Section 3D All libraries used throughout the Signal Processing and Peak detection (Step 1)
+## Section 3D All libraries used throughout the Signal Processing and Peak detection

 - import pandas as pd
 - import matplotlib.pyplot as plt